HamiltonBernique/SoapJack/README.md

 ## Contributions and corrections

-Soap fans are encouraged to email feedback and corrections, or share an online spreadsheet from a CSV file, to `hamiltonbernique@icloud.com`.
+Soap fans are encouraged to email feedback, and corrections, or share an online spreadsheet with your edits, to:
+Bruce Hamilton
+`bruce@hamiltonbernique.com`.

+Always eager to know about new channels with soap opera content.

 If you have well formed JSON data to contribute, you're welcome to fork the repository and submit a pull request.
 The CSV files will be updated to reflect your contributions.